-Have you ever stored your Jade Roller in the fridge before using it or splashed your face with cold water?
+Have you ever stashed your jade roller in the fridge before using it or splashed your face with cold water?
 Well, there are actually several physiological mechanisms that are activated when facial skin is exposed to cold temperatures.
-This signalling cascade can have some amazing benefits for your skin and overall health.
+This signalling cascade can provide some amazing benefits to your skin and overall health.
 Read on to learn about the science behind cold therapy.

 So, whether it’s a cold shower or a luxurious at-home-facial, cold therapy is another way you can take your daily skin care practice from regimen to ritual.

 Chesterton, L. S., Foster, N. E., & Ross, L. (2002).
 Skin temperature response to cryotherapy.
 Archives of physical medicine and rehabilitation, 83(4), 543-549.